nickdhondt/interbellum-old/setup.md

 #Setup
 A short guide on how to install and get started with interbellum.
 ##What you need
-* XAMPP (Apache, PHP 5.5 and MySQL)
+* XAMPP (Apache, PHP 5.5, MySQL and phpMyAdmin)
-Or you can install another package or Apache, PHP an MySQL individually.
+Or you can install another package or Apache, PHP, MySQL and phpMyAdmin (or alternative) individually.

 ##Deploying interbellum
 1. Make sure you have a correctly installed server:
   * PHP 5.5
   * MySQL
   * Apache
+  * phpMyAdmin
 2. Copy the files to the root of your server (htdocs for XAMPP).
 3. Using a webbrowser, go to `localhost/phpmyadmin` and add a new database `interbellum`.
 4. Copy the contents of `db_structure.sql` to the textarea under the SQL tab and click start (make sure you are in the interbellum db).